Cyber Risk and the Board: Support Fuels Cyber Awareness Training

 The company’s board has limited cybersecurity expertise.
 The CISO’s monthly updates, occasional walkthroughs of infosec workforce competencies, and proactive explanations of how the telecom protects itself against breaches publicized at other companies serve both to educate board members and foster trust in the security team’s assessment of needed investments.
 So, when the CISO suggested increasing cybersecurity awareness training to bolster defenses against phishing attacks, the board approved.
 “They are strongly supportive, from the chairman to our CEO, who is one of our biggest ambassadors for security awareness training,” says the security engineer, who works hand-in-hand with the CISO providing information to senior leaders.
 “He’s the first one to jump in when talking about the importance of security awareness training and carry that message forward.”

-That enthusiasm for cybersecurity awareness training aligns with results of a forthcoming Mimecast survey of CISOs, which found that as the volume of phishing and other email-borne attacks have increased in recent years, so too has C-suite support of cybersecurity awareness training.
+That enthusiasm for cybersecurity awareness training aligns with results of a Mimecast's Behind the Screens: The Board’s Evolving Perceptions of Cyber Risk eBook, a report which found that as the volume of phishing and other email-borne attacks have increased in recent years, so too has C-suite support of cybersecurity awareness training.
 In-depth interviews with 78 business and security leaders in 13 countries about perceptions of cyber risk at the C-suite and board level indicated that corporate leaders increasingly recognize the need to create a cyber-aware culture to strengthen their security postures.
 The survey also underscored the importance of board-level commitment to sustaining that focus.